itsf4llofstars/enigma_machine/README.md

 ## Enigma Machine

-The enigma.py (Enigma Machine proper) is still in development.
+The enigma.py and main.py utilites.py are still in development.
+You can technically<br>
+run them but there is no assurance that they will work, or produce and output.<br>

+You will need all three files in the directory.

+Run the script by:

+> $ python3 main.py

 ## Build Your Own Random Rotors